aless80/Install-Samples-BI/README.md

 ```
 Do ^InstallSamplesBI(<namespace>,<command to unzip>)
 ```
 The argument for the InstallSamplesBI routine are optional.
 The default *namespace* is "SAMPLES" and *command to unzip* is the command in your OS to unzip a zip file.
 The routine will try using "jar.exe xf" or "unzip -o" in Windows/Unix.
-If that does not work a prompt will instruct the user to unzip the ropository file
+If that does not work a prompt will instruct the user to unzip the repository file

 ### Limitations